Skip to main content

 Keys and authentication

-Do I need to configure API keys in the gateway?
+Do I need to configure provider API keys in the gateway?

-How do I secure my gateway when using server-side API keys?
+How do I secure my gateway when using my own provider keys (BYOK)?

-When you configure API keys in the gateway, your endpoint becomes publicly accessible.
-Add authorization to protect it:
+When you configure your own provider keys in the gateway, your endpoint becomes publicly accessible.
+You need to add your own authorization layer.
+See Securing Endpoints (BYOK) for complete examples.

 Can I use different keys for different teams?